DakobedBard/dsi-spark/pair.md

    However, once the model is trained, it does not have to be re-trained.
    It can be used as a normal Python class.

-4. One of common the uses of Word2Vec is to find words similar in context to a word in question.
+4. One of common uses of Word2Vec is to find words similar in context to a word in question.
 Call the `findSynonyms()` function of the model and provide the word in question as the first argument and the number of most similar words to extract as the second argument.